grmarxer/Onboarding/Case_Study_1-Fundamentals.md

 ## Understanding your home network

-1. Diagram your home network, include connectivity (wired and wireless) and include the cable modem, and at least 1 PC.
+1. Diagram your home network (wired and wireless) and include the cable modem, and at least 1 PC.
     - Include device names, IP addressing, and routes
     - For the router include:
         - WAN and LAN IP addressing